AeanSR/AeanSR.github.io/about.md

 ## Engineering

+I have also served as a software engineer and architect in [Cambricon](http://www.cambricon.com) for several years.
 I am one of the two leading coders of the closed-source project *NGPF*, the compiler backend of Cambricon products.
 The project was started in September 2016 with my partner WANG Yuqing.
 We cooperated the first project design and implemented it in 3 months.
 WANG left the project group in June 2017 thus I took on the project design since then.
 I left the group in mid-2018, by the time when the project group has grown to 60+ engineers and independently became a new department of Cambricon Ltd.

 The project is still shipping with the newest products.
 This project was shipped with Huawei Kirin 970/980 processors.
 If you have a Mate10 / Mate20 phone, there are my code running in the background :D